dubhalley/Tube_Synth_How_to/README.md

 We agreed that it was a feasible project.
 So I made a prototype using Dibond.

-Paper stuck on the dibond
+Paper stuck on the dibond to see what it look like.

 <img src='Pictures/ProtoA 0.2.jpg' width='400px'/>